Note-taking & law school outlines

 Go beyond writing down what your casebook or professor says to think about overarching legal concepts.
 Connect new topics you learn to the subjects and information you’ve already covered in the past, mentally and on paper.

-If you choose to take notes on your computer, turn off all of your notifications and close other windows and distractions.
-Determine the best software to take and store your notes.
-Many students use Microsoft Word or OneNote and create folders and sub-folders to organize documents by class and topic.
-Make sure to set up Autosave so you don’t lose all of your work in the middle of class.
+Today, many students prefer to take notes on a computer.
+If that’s you and you are a fast typist, resist the temptation to transcribe what your professor is saying.
+Instead, take time to listen and synthesize the key points raised in class.
+Also, make sure to turn off all of your notifications and close other windows and distractions.
+When it comes to note-taking software, many students use Microsoft Word or OneNote and create folders and sub-folders to organize documents by class and topic.
+Make sure to set up Autosave to avoid losing all of your work in the middle of class.

 Develop a grouping system